discordjs/guide/guide/voice/understanding-voice.md

 - A voice connection does not disrupt the bot's main gateway–separate connections to a voice gateway and UDP socket are created
 - The `StreamDispatcher` is essentially a WritableStream that takes Opus audio
 - Receiving audio is officially unsupported; however, we do our best to maintain it
 - Playing audio has varying complexity depending on the file/audio you want to play–the simplest (and most efficient) files would be Ogg/WebM files as they already contain Opus audio.
-FFmpeg and an Opus Encoder must pass other files before they can play
+Other files must be passed through FFmpeg and an Opus Encoder before they can play.

 </branch>